1. How can I apply to volunteer?

 2. Will European Lawyers in Lesvos organise my trip to Lesvos?

 You will book your travel yourself.
-European Lawyers in Lesvos will reimburse you.
+European Lawyers in Lesvos will reimburse the cost of volunteer lawyers' travel.
 However, we ask you to find the best-value travel options.
-The project will reimburse your flights up to €500/return.
+The project will reimburse your travel up to €500/return.

 3. Where do I get comprehensive information directed at anyone who wants to volunteer in Lesvos?